coveord/tmpl/README.md

 # tmpl

 a mix of [cobra](github.com/spf13/cobra), [viper](github.com/spf13/viper) and
-`text/template` and you get something really powerfull from a simple way.
+`text/template` and you get something really powerfull in a simple way.

 ## Usage